havelsan/rust-dev-env/doc/06.preparing-services/README.md

 4. Write $HOME/sdk/services/1.0.0/redis-8.0.3/bin/start_redis.sh file and make it executable
 ```
 #!/bin/bash

+lsof -i -n -P| grep redis | grep $USER
+if [ $? = 0 ]
+then
+   echo "There already is a redis-server running for you"
+   echo 'You may check it with command : lsof -i -n -P| grep redis | grep $USER'
+   exit 1
+fi

 if [ "$REDIS_HOME" = "" ]
 then
    echo "REDIS_HOME env. variable is not set, please source the redis release file in sdk/services directory"